Snapshot Tests in React Using Jest

 Running tests

-To run the test, you just need to type jest command in terminal.
+To run the test, you just need to type jest command in the terminal.
 Output snapshot file will be created, and when running the test next time, jest will compare that output snapshot file to our updated component.

 If you make some changes to a component that affects it's rendering, ( for example add a new item to the list to be mapped), the test will fail because the new object will be different from previous one.
-If changes were intended, you can update snapshot using the command jest --updateSnapshot.
+If changes were intended, you can update the snapshot using the command jest --updateSnapshot.

 Keep in mind that all of these output snapshot files should be committed alongside the modules they are covering and their tests, as they are part of the test.